bharatcg/GroupShopping/README.md

-# GroupShopping Original...commit and push the code
+# GroupShopping Original...updated commit and push the code